 “SECTION 2.2 Purchase and Sale of Interests.

-Subject to the terms and conditions herein set forth, the Seller agrees to sell to the Purchaser and the Purchaser agrees to purchase from the Seller the Interests for a purchase price (“Purchase Price”) equal to Two Million Five Hundred Thousand Dollars ($2,500,000)(the "Accelerated Closing Payment") payable as follows: (i) One Million Dollars ($1,000,000) in cash payable in accordance with Section 2.5 of this Purchase Agreement and (ii) One Million Five Hundred Thousand Dollars ($1,500,000) (the "Deferred Portion of the Purchase Price") payable pursuant to the terms of a promissory note (the "AES Promissory Note") the form of which is attached hereto as Schedule 2.2 which shall be executed by Purchaser (and guaranteed by AES Corporation pursuant to the terms of the Guaranty) and delivered to Seller at Closing, in the original principal amount of the Deferred Portion of the Purchase Price, payable to the order of Seller and due and payable in full on August 1, 2001.
-Purchaser hereby agrees to fulfill all of its obligations pursuant to the terms of AES Promissory Note.
-Notwithstanding anything stated herein to the contrary, Purchaser's obligations pursuant to this Section 2.2 shall survive the Closing.
+Subject to the terms and conditions herein set forth, the Seller agrees to sell to the Purchaser and the Purchaser agrees to purchase from the Seller the Interests for a purchase price (“Purchase Price”) equal to Two Million Five Hundred Thousand Dollars ($2,500,000) payable as follows: (i) One Million Dollars ($1,000,000) (the "Cash Portion of the Purchase Price") in cash payable at Closing in accordance with all of the requirements of Section 2.5(i) of this Purchase Agreement and (ii) One Million Five Hundred Thousand Dollars ($1,500,000) (the "Deferred Portion of the Purchase Price") in cash payable to Seller by Purchaser no later than August 1, 2001 in accordance with all of the requirements of Section 2.5(ii) of this Purchase Agreement.
+Notwithstanding anything stated herein to the contrary, Purchaser's obligations pursuant to Sections 2.2 and 2.5 hereof shall survive the Closing.

 Section 2.3 of the SPA is hereby deleted in its entirety and replaced with the following: